romikoops/polaris_clone/client/Notes.md

 ## ShipmentSummaryBox

-Test cannot proceed due to static method is `undefined` issue
+Test cannot proceed due to static method is `undefined` issue.

+Even using `Sinon` didn't help and only workable solution is the two static methods to be moved outside of the component as separate functions.

+## ShipmentThankYou

+Snapshot test

+! `props.setStage` is left untested as it is unclear what this code does:

+`
+componentDidMount () {
+  const { setStage } = this.props
+  setStage(6)
+  window.scrollTo(0, 0)
+}
+`

+Deconstruction of `props` seems unnecessary.